Skip to main content

 Modeling approach / Market size:

-Market sizes are determined through a combined top-down and bottom-up approach, building on a specific rationale for each market segment.
-As a basis for evaluating markets, we use annual financial reports of key players, industry reports, third-party reports, and publicly available databases.
-In addition, we use relevant key market indicators and data from country-specific associations, such as: GDP, total investment (% of GDP), household wealth (per Adult), high income (% of population), and number of high-net-worth individuals (HNWI).
+Market sizes are determined through a top-down approach, building on a specific rationale for each market segment.
+As a basis for evaluating the Private equity market, we use annual financial reports of key players, industry reports, third-party reports and publicly available databases.
+In addition, we use relevant key market indicators, such as GDP, population, domestic credit, total investment (gross capital formation), online banking penetration, and the number of registered businesses.
 This data helps us estimate the market size for each country individually.

 Forecasts: